Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• Mexican equity markets as of January 16, 2026 show excess returns at -0.0390, reflecting a recent dip in sentiment and uncertainty among investors.
+• Mexican equity markets as of 2026-02-12 show excess returns at 0.0408, reflecting a slight uptick amidst the usual chaos of market fluctuations.

-• Investor sentiment remains tepid, with both AAII and NAAIM indicators reflecting a cautious stance among market participants.
+• Investor sentiment remains a mixed bag, as reflected in AAII and NAAIM levels, both indicating a cautious approach among market participants.

 • Financial market returns, volatility, and liquidity signal investor sentiment and risk appetite.